Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 Using Carbon Emission Data in one square km, we could rougly estimate and develop useful solution for Carbon emission reduction.

 ### This Project !
-In this tinny , mini little repo , I get to read how much carbon is emitted by a Car, using Carbondioxide Sensors and that data is used along with distance travalled and ambient temperature ,then use that data to represent a fleet of cars in that came area.
-Thereby giving us a rough estimate of how much and how long climate can change.
+In this little repo ,we get to see how much carbon can be emitted by an Automobile using Carbondioxide Sensors.
+The data collected from this project is used along with Total distance travalled and ambient temperature.
+Thereafter we can analyze that data make some reasonable estimates.